 Only use a power washer as a last resort – if you have a crumbling brick problem, this will make it worse.
 Simply spraying outdoor brick with a hose now and then rinses away any dirt that gets spattered on the bricks from sprinklers or rain.

 For removing normal dirt and grime, simply rinse with plain water and scrub with a stiff bristled brush.
+The dirt will rinse easily off the brick after a little scrubbing.
 For stubborn stains, add ½ cup of ammonia to a bucket of water and rinse well.

 If the brick is continually moist, it will almost always start growing a variety of molds and mosses.
 It is fairly easy to remedy.

 Tools you will need: